mukuyuu/Monachat-Perl-Client/README.md

 #What is Monachat Perl Client?

-Monachat perl client is a port of the monachat chat program with extended capabilities, with a focus in anonimity and easy of use, although for the time being it only has a text interface.
+Monachat perl client is a port of the monachat chat program with extended capabilities and a focus in anonimity and easy of use, although for the time being it only has a text interface.

 #Install instructions